JEEP LIFE AND THE GREAT OUTDOORS

 "Not all those who wander are lost"

 I was reminded once again how awesome these seat covers were yesterday, after they came out of the washing machine for the first time. (no dryer) They have been on for almost a year and have been through desert sun, lots of dirt, and a couple really heavy thunderstorms, that I was totally unprepared for.
-I figured they would look good after a washing, but hey came out of the wash looking new again!
+I figured they would look good after a washing, but hey came out looking new again!
 I am so glad!
 I hate nasty seats.
 Anyway, I figured we are getting kind of close to the time of year we anticipate taking the top off again and a good seat cover review might just come in handy for some folks!

 The elements are brutal on the interior of my Jeep.
 The sun dries and discolors, the dirt turns the seat brown and it never comes clean.
 Even the water stains left from getting into the...always fun river pass are impossible to get rid of.
 All you can do is try and keep the seats covered.